 - Shared success plans to outline the account goals and map out strategic actions

-- Account maps to keep sales reps on the same page and identify key players and the fastest path to sale
+- Account maps to keep sales reps on the same page and the fastest path to sale

 Lucidchart integrates with Salesforce and other software like Google Docs and Microsoft Word, making it easy to visualize data and relationships and share your insights with team members and customers.

-Key account management is a powerful organizational strategy and can have big dividends for those companies willing to invest in the right managers and infrastructure.
+Key account management is a powerful organizational strategy that can have big dividends for those companies willing to invest in the right managers and infrastructure.

 Do you have what it takes?